IIITLucknowSWEngg/CSITTeam007/Assignment1/URD.md

 ---

 ### **User 2: Restaurant Partner**
-- **Scenario**: I own a restaurant and want to attract more customers while managing orders effectively.
+- **Scenario**: I own a restaurant and want to attract more Diners while managing orders effectively.
 - **Goals**:
   1. Register my restaurant with detailed information (menu, pricing, and photos).
   2. Receive and process orders seamlessly.
   3. Update menu items and pricing dynamically.
   4. Monitor sales performance and revenue trends.
-  5. Respond to customer reviews to maintain a positive image.
+  5. Respond to Diner reviews to maintain a positive image.
 - **Pain Points**:
   - Difficulty in updating menu details quickly.
   - Poor visibility into sales metrics and customer preferences.